Calendar Reset Leveraged ETFs

 The underlying asset for a leveraged ETF can be tied to one of three types of reference securities:

-Index-tracking ETFs: For instance, the SPY ETF tracks the S&P 500 Index, and Tradr’s SPYM ETF uses the SPY ETF as its reference asset.
+Index-tracking ETFs: For instance, the SPY ETF tracks the S&P 500 Index, and Tradr’s SPYQ ETF uses the SPY ETF as its reference asset.

 Actively managed ETFs: Tradr ETFs was the first to launch this type of product with SARK, which offers -2X (-200%) short exposure to the performance of the ARK Innovation ETF (ARKK).

-Stocks: Tradr ETFs pioneered single stock leveraged ETFs in the U.S. NVDS and TSLQ provide short exposure and NVDW and TSLW provide long exposure to the common stocks of NVIDIA and Tesla, respectively.
+Stocks: Tradr ETFs pioneered single stock leveraged ETFs in the U.S., including NVDS and TSLQ, which provide short exposure to the common stocks of Nvidia and Tesla, respectively.

 Exposure